java1cprog/CodeSandwich.github.io/rust_memory_safety_revolution/index.md

 description: why, what and how for complete beginners
 ---
 # Introduction
 Rust is a young programming language bringing new quality to code.
 You might have heard about it being fast, secure or easy to implement concurrency with.
 This introduction is focused on the most important, core feature of Rust: memory management.
-This system is the main language innovation and most of its unique features are direct consequences of this design.
+This system is one of the main language innovations and many of its unique features are direct consequences of this design.

-## Who is this text for and what are the goals
+## Who is this written for and what are the goals
-This text is written for people, who are programmers, but don't know Rust or are at the very beginning of learning it.
+This introduction is written for people, who are programmers, but don't know Rust or are at the very beginning of learning it.
 It's easier to understand for readers who know C, C++ or other language with manually managed memory as well as some with garbage collector.
 It's a high-level introduction intended to present core Rust concepts and encourage further learning.
-It's not a tutorial, there is no syntax description and most certainly there is no `Hello Rust` in the end
+It's not a tutorial, there is no `Hello Rust` in the end.

 # Memory management
-Modern applications manage their own memory in two main ways: as a stack and as a heap.
-This may not apply to simpler platforms like embedded systems, but for now let's not focus on them.
+Modern applications use computer's memory organized in two main ways: as a stack and as a heap.
+This may not apply when hacking with assembly or writing software for embedded systems, but let's focus on basic cases.

 ## Stack
 The stack is expanded and shrinked automatically as program enters and exits certain regions, usually functions, but also loops and branch blocks.
 All modern, higher-than-assembly-level languages do this automatically.
 They all behave similarly, programmer demands variable, uses it and then just forgets about it.
 The compiler knows when memory must be reserved and when cleaned up thanks to the code region boundaries.
 It's a rigid flow, but it's fast, safe and easy to use.